Uncodin/bypass/platform/ios/README.md

 Because `UITextView`s represent
-`NSAttributedString`s internally as HTML, they render much slower than directly rendering with Core Text. `BPMarkdownView` solves this problem by dropping down to Core Text and rendering text directly.
+`NSAttributedString`s internally as HTML, they render much slower than directly rendering with Core Text. `BPMarkdownView` addresses this issue and provides an alternative for when you have a lot of read-only text.

 ## Requirements

 Bypass requires iOS version 6.0 or greater.

-## Inclusion
+## Setup

 * Clone bypass from Github
 * Drag the Bypass.xcodeproj from Finder into your project